lsst-france/Spark/TSpark/README.rst

 Alternatively, you can `download <https://spark.apache.org/downloads.html>`_ Spark and link it (or use you favourite package installer).
-You can test that the installation by launching Spark interactively
+You can test Spark by launching it interactively

 ::